pnp/cli-microsoft365/docs/manual/docs/cmd/yammer/message/message-list.md

 ------|-----------
 `--help`|output usage information
-`--olderThanId [olderThanId]`|Returns messages older than the message ID specified as a numeric string `--threaded [threaded]`|Threaded type. `true|extended`.
-Threaded=true will only return the thread starter (first message) for each thread.
-This parameter is intended for apps which need to display message threads collapsed. threaded=extended will return the thread starter messages and the two most recent messages all ordered by activity, as they are viewed in the default view on the Yammer web interface.
+`--olderThanId [olderThanId]`|Returns messages older than the message ID specified as a numeric string `--threaded`|Will only return the thread starter (first message) for each thread.
+This parameter is intended for apps which need to display message threads collapsed.
 `--limit [limit]`|Limits the messages returned
 `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging